Sustainable business decision modelling with blockchain and digital twins: A survey: Methodology

 \section{Methodology}

 The methodology section presents the outline of the selection process to determine the articles used for this research to answer the questions presented in Section \ref{sec: Section 6}.
-The research process involved the identification of relevant papers across a range of databases, including ACM Digital Library, IEEE Xplore, Elsevier and Springer.
-Identifying primary research refined it further by applying particular inclusion criteria and synthesising the data through keyword matching and reading of abstracts.
+The research process involved the identification of relevant papers across a range of databases, including ACM Digital Library, IEEE Xplore, Web of Science and Scopus.
+Identifying primary research refined it further by applying particular inclusion criteria and synthesising the data through keyword matching and reading abstracts.
 Only the studies written in the English language have been included.
 A thorough literature survey was conducted once the relevant papers were identified.

 The study selection procedure is shown in Fig. \ref{fig: methodology}.
 Many known research papers were excluded because their titles did not align with the criteria or the abstract was not close to the ideology of this survey.
 As shown in Fig. \ref{fig: methodology}, the initial search returned over 2202 papers, which were narrowed down to 621 papers based on their titles and 348 papers based on their abstracts.
 These 348 papers were further filtered to the final list of 170 papers.
-Fig. \ref{fig: distribution} presents this as a pie chart, and Fig. \ref{fig: topic distribution} shows how the research articles distributed across the areas of Blockchain, DT and BDM.
+Fig. \ref{fig: distribution} presents this as a pie chart, and Fig. \ref{fig: topic distribution} shows how the research articles are distributed across the areas of Blockchain, DT and BDM.